What Is Voter ID?

 Who Do Voter ID Laws Affect?

-A report released by the Brennan Center for Justice at NYU Law School analyzed laws in 14 states as of October of 2011.
+A report by the Brennan Center for Justice at NYU Law School analyzed laws in 14 states as of October 2011.
 The study found that these laws had the potential to disenfranchise more than five million eligible voters in 2012.
-There are currently 34 states whose voter ID laws are in effect.
+In 2019, there are 35 states with voter ID laws in effect, with more restrictive laws poised to go into effect in North Carolina and other states.
+The right to vote is on the line for millions of our fellow citizens.

-Some laws specify strict current, government-issued photo ID requirements.
-Those who may not have a valid photo ID – primarily those without a current driver’s license in their state - include older Americans, veterans, voters of color, young adults, people with disabilities and individuals with low incomes.
+Some laws strictly require that voters show current, government-issued photo ID in order to vote.
+People who may not have a valid photo ID – primarily those without a current driver’s license in their state - include older Americans, veterans, voters of color, young adults, people with disabilities and individuals with low incomes.

 A Brennan Center survey conducted in 2006 regarding US citizens and proof of citizenship yielded the following findings:

-- 11% of voting-age United States citizens – more than 25 million individuals – do not have current (unexpired) government-issued photo identification.
+- 11% of voting-age United States citizens – more than 25 million individuals by current census figures – do not have current (unexpired) government-issued photo identification.

 - 18% of American citizens age 65 and above do not have a current government-issued photo ID.
-Using 2005 census estimates, this amounts to more than six million senior citizens.
+Using current census estimates, this amounts to about 7,250,000 senior citizens.

 - 25% of African-American voting-age citizens have no current government-issued photo ID, compared to eight percent of white voting-age citizens.
-Using 2000 census figures, there are more than 5.5 million adult African-American citizens without photo identification.
+Using current census figures, there are about 7,750,000 adult African-American citizens without photo identification.

-- 18% of citizens aged 18-24 do not have photo ID with current address and name; using 2004 census tallies, almost 4.5 million young adult American citizens are in jeopardy.
+- 18% of citizens aged 18-24 do not have photo ID with current address and name; using current census tallies, about 5,500,000 young adult American citizens are in jeopardy of not being able to vote.